 As it should be.

 The boy ran.
 He was good at running.
-Though his father did not seem to want to teach him swords, he had no problem teaching him other things, like how to move fast.
+Though his father did not seem to want to teach him swords, he had no problem teaching him other things, like how to run fast.

 "You learn faster than I did," the rurouni had once said, the note of pride in his voice unmistakable.
 This son would make his father proud tonight too.